Efficient description of experimental effects in amplitude analyses: Conclusion

 Here, several new applications of Gaussian processes and neural networks are proposed that attempt to mitigate these issues, by utilising a more efficient parameterisation, or imposing regularisation constraints on a model with a large number of degrees of freedom.
 Additionally, a method is proposed that utilises a neural network to extract latent dependencies on physics parameters, which permits a more physically motivated way of imposing constraints on the resulting probability density.

 The techniques proposed in this paper reduce the overall systematic uncertainty from the aforementioned effects by providing a more efficient, regularised description of the acceptance variations.
+Furthermore, by doing this they also reduce the computational burden of generating sufficient simulated data to obtain robust results.

-They mitigate biases in the estimation of the background contributions due to correlations with selection variables, permit extrapolation into the signal region of backgrounds that, for example, are not constant throughout the control variables due to decay kinematics or kinematical constraints, and scale efficiently with increasing dimensionality.
+These approaches also mitigate biases in the estimation of the background contributions due to correlations with selection variables; permit extrapolation into the signal region of backgrounds that, for example, are not constant throughout the control variables due to decay kinematics or kinematical constraints; and scale efficiently with increasing dimensionality.